1986 United States Senate election in Washington

 The 1986 United States Senate election in Washington was held on November 3, 1986.
-Incumbent Republican U.S. Senator Slade Gorton ran for re-election, but was defeated by former Transportation Secretary Brock Adams.
-However, Gorton would later be returned to Washington's other Senate seat in 1988.
+Incumbent Republican Senator Slade Gorton lost re-election to former Transportation Secretary Brock Adams.
+Gorton later won Washington's other Senate seat in 1988 and 1994 before losing re-election again in 2000.

+To date, this remains the last time anyone other than Patty Murray won this senate seat.